gpilgrim2670/SwimmeR/cran-comments.md

 # Version 0.4.0
 ## Changes
 Added functions to score swim meets, and also to read in a new type of data, .hy3 files.
-Also a fair number of bug fixes
+Also a fair number of bug fixes.

 ## Test envirornments
 * local Windows 10 install, R 4.0.1